sbamboo/crosshell_zedix/README.md

 If anyone has a tips for the project or a solution to a problem create an issue in the repository and I will try to read it.

 **Note:**
- - *There are two licenses in this project currently, one file named **License.txt** is the main license for the project and the file named **DevVersion_License.txt** is an additional license for devversions of this project I give out to people.
-So for anyone coming around this repository the main license file is what applies for now.*
+ - *There are three licenses in this project currently, one file named **License.txt** is the main license for the project and the file named **DevVersion_License.txt** is an additional license for devversions of this project I give out to my friends.
+So for anyone coming around this repository the main license file is what applies for now. there is also a library license **lib_license** under /assets/lib, this license is the default license applied to libraries that dosen't specify it's own license.*
  - *As stated in the license I remain with the ability to change the licensing of this project at any time, this is if I change where I want this project to go in the future.
 However anything downloaded from this repository or other content under the license is contained under the license active on download, so if I change it in the future the downloaded version still is covered under the old license (license of time of download)*